mtap-research/data-repository/README.md

-# data-repository
+# Data from Computational Materials and Chemical Processes Group
-Simulation data, analysis notebook, and codes to reproduce our work
+Simulation data, Jupyter notebook, and codes to reproduce our work